Kornweiss-Medical-LLC/KMLLC/docs/111320_appendicits.md

 - [My Recovery "Regimen"](#my-recovery-regimen)

 <!-- insert body of document -->
+What follows is an emergency physician's account of his own case of appendicitis with educational interludes and lessons learned.

 ### Clinical Presentation and Diagnosis

 On October 25, 2020, I was seated at my desk at work and noticed a vague but unusual sensation in my abdomen; a few sharp pains cascaded across my lower abdomen and then vanished.
 It was 10 AM.
 I evaluated several patients who were waiting for me, and then I ate breakfast and drank coffee.